|Volvo 240 Mods & Fixes

 The problem is old, bad wires inside the driver door.
-Specifically, the wires going to the key lock switch ("F" in diagram) and also possibly the door lock plunger switch ("A" in diagram).
+Specifically, the wires going to the key lock switch ("F" in diagram at left) and also likely the door lock plunger switch ("A" in diagram at left).
 It should be pretty obvious once you open the door up and look closely at these wires.
 The insulation on these wires will crumble and fall off, allowing the wires to short.
 This causes the rapid lock-unlock to occur.
 And when the car is parked, the shorted wires may allow the locks be stuck in UP or DOWN mode, which will kill your battery in a few hours.
-The solution is to cover the bad wires with heat-shrink tubing, tape, etc., or cut them out and replace/solder in new wires.
+The solution is to cover the bad wires with heat-shrink tubing, liquid electrical tape, etc., or cut them out and crimp or solder in new wires.
 You will probably only have to do this to about 8 inches of wires, but keep an eye out for more than that.

 Dealing with the Temperature Compensation Board in your 1986-93 240